Contact us!

 Keyla Mero

 Keyla was born in Manabi, Ecuador, and lived 14 years of her life in a town called Jaramijo.
 She worked as a babysitter from 16 years old and continued until her last year of college, an experience she enjoyed greatly.
+Keyla currently holds a Bachelor’s Degree in Psychology from Hunter College.

 About her vocation for teaching, Keyla says, “When I was 14 years old I met one of the best teachers: Lydia.
 It was difficult to get along at school because I didn't know any English and she had all the patience through my best and worst moments.
-I always wanted to be a "Lydia" for a "Keyla"...”
+I always wanted to be a ‘Lydia’ for a ‘Keyla’...”

 One of the things Keyla loves most about OWP is the freedom that each child has, and especially the freedom in the use of their imagination.
 Keyla is eager to learn through observation of children at play.